hunterward98/java_game/README.md

 I've always wanted to make a game in Java.
 This is mostly because two of my favorite and most influential games in my life were developed in this programming language (RuneScape and Minecraft).
 For some reason, I notice the majority of jobs I am applying to ask for experience in Java, and I figured now would be a great time to hop on the opportunity to try.
 This "game" is relatively simple at the moment.
 It is currently just a character that moves around a background.
 I'm sure if you dig around, you can see what my goal is - a procedurally generated 2D top-down dungeon crawler, which will feel similar to an Action-RolePlaying-Game.
 This is something I have never done before, so I am trying to figure out the fundamentals myself and I am currently in the process of trying to remove the movement base I created outside of the Main game loop.

+# The following was auto-generated, but is very useful.

 ## Platforms